Crosscut

 The new syntax still looks weird to me, but that's fine.
 I've come to realize more and more, that everything I do syntax-wise before the code database exists, is temporary at best.
 But that's a topic for another day.

 Hey, you!
-Want to subscribe to my daily thoughts?
-Just let me know (maybe include a nice message, if you're up for it), and I'll send you an email whenever I post a new one.
+Want to subscribe to my daily notes?
+Just let me know (maybe include a nice message, if you're up for it), and I'll send you an email every time I post a new one.